https://franklinriver.movie [Feature] Australia (MIFF 2022) Director: Kasimir Burgess

 Where did that come from?
 “Good question.
 Even with my short films, they’re often about disconnected and lonely characters who reconnect by forming a relationship with nature, or with an animal or with something from the natural world that is redeeming in their life.
 So you could trace it back to those stories, but as to why I’m interested in telling those stories, that might be for someone else to diagnose!”

-“That’s right.
+It’s certainly a relevant theme… “That’s right.
 It’s that theme of just constantly trying to reconnect.
 With everything being so comfortable and handy, you lose connection to fighting for your life or having to hunt or to reconnect to something more basic, which is often just survival.
 That’s why I enjoy watching Oliver on the river…he’s just getting through it.
 He’s just brought out of his head and into his body…on the river, that’s what you have to do.”